 While it wouldn’t be impossible to calculate a rate of engagement, it would be a lot more time-consuming and tedious for brands and marketers.

-Will Instagram actually hide likes on the platform?
-And would it help "reduce pressure" on Instagram?
+Will Instagram actually go through with hiding Likes across the entire platform?
+And would it really help "reduce pressures"on Instagrammers?

 When it comes to reducing pressures, that's a tough call.
 There are a lot of other factors that can make the platform a stressful place for users (like online bullying, jealousy and cases of "FOMO".)

-It would take more than one step to "reduce pressure" within the greater Insta-community.
+Either way, it would take more than one action to "reduce pressure" in the greater Insta-community.

 What are your thoughts?
 Let us know in the comments below.